HabanaAI/Model-References/PyTorch/computer_vision/segmentation/Unet/README.md

 * Metric was copied to `pl_metric.py` from older version of PyTorch Lightning(1.0.4).
 Implementation in PyTorch Lightning 1.4.0(torch.metric) is different and incompatible.
 * PyTorch Lightning metrics is deprecated since PyTorch Lightning 1.3 and suggested to change to torchmetrics.
 Since `stat_scores` implementation is different and incompatible, older version was copied here from PyTorch Lightning 1.0.
 * As a workaround for  https://github.com/NVIDIA/DALI/issues/3865, validation loss is not computed in odd epochs.
 Other validation metrics are computed every epoch.
 All metrics are logged only for even epochs.
+* Added HPUGraph support to reduce latency for inference.

 ## Known Issues
 - Placing mark_step() arbitrarily may lead to undefined behavior.
 Recommend to keep mark_step() as shown in provided scripts.